DunedinJS/migrating-to-modern-js-typescript/README.md

 # Migrating to modern JS &mdash; TypeScript

-__This is a fork of https://github.com/DunedinJS/migrating-to-modern-js which uses TypeScript instead of transpiling modern JavaScript source with Babel.__
+__This is a TypeScript fork of https://github.com/DunedinJS/migrating-to-modern-js__

 A simple stopwatch application which serves as an example of how to migrate an old JavaScript application to modern syntax, features, and technologies.